typelevel/Laika/docs/07-reference/02-standard-directives.md

 This allows to keep some sections of your document separate, to be rendered in different locations of the output, like headers, footers or sidebars.

-This directive is explained in detail in the @:ref(Document Fragments) chapter.
+This directive is explained in detail in the [Document Fragments] chapter.

 ### `@:format`